SparseRooflineBenchmark/SparseRooflineBenchmark/Readme.md

 ```

 Harnesses are provided to parse these arguments in several languages.
 To
-benchmark your implementation in C++, simply include the `main` function given
+benchmark your implementation in C++, simply include `src/benchmark.hpp`.
-in `src/benchmark.hpp`.
 This file includes the necessary header-only
 dependencies to parse the arguments and read the input data, and calls the
 `experiment` function, which is expected to benchmark the kernel.